Solution

 The problem

-Copilot readiness stays hard because the signals sit in places teams had stopped looking.
+Copilot readiness is hard because the signals are spread out.

 Per-seat licensing has to match real users